Nomocanon: Nomocanon of Photios

-The Nomocanon in 14 titles nomocanon was long held in esteem and passed into the Russian Church, but it was by degrees supplanted by the Nomocanon of Photios in 883.
+The Nomocanon in 14 titles was long held in esteem and passed into the Russian Church, but it was by degrees supplanted by the Nomocanon of Photios in 883.

 The great systematic compiler of the Eastern Church, who occupies a similar position to that of Gratian in the West, was Photius, Patriarch of Constantinople in the 9th century.
 His collection in two parts—a chronologically ordered compilation of synodical canons and a revision of the Nomocanon—formed and still forms the classic source of ancient Church Law for the Greek Church.

 It contained the Nomocanon in 14 titles, with the addition of 102 canons of Trullan Council, 17 canons of the Council of Constantinople of 861, and three canons substituted by Photios for those of the Council of Constantinople of 869.
 The Nomocanon in 14 titles was completed with the more recent imperial laws.

-This whole collection was commentated about 1170 by Theodore Balsamon, Greek Patriarch of Antioch residing at Constantinople.
+This whole collection was commented on about 1170 by Theodore Balsamon, Greek Patriarch of Antioch residing at Constantinople.
 The Nomocanon of Photios supplemented the Pedalion (Πηδάλιον 'rudder'), a sort of Corpus Juris of the Eastern Orthodox Church, printed in 1800 by Patriarch Neophytos VII.

-The Nomocanon of Photios retained in the law of the Eastern Orthodox Church and it was included in the Syntagma, published by Rallis and Potlis (Athens, 1852–1859).
+The Nomocanon of Photios was retained in the law of the Eastern Orthodox Church and it was included in the Syntagma, published by Rallis and Potlis (Athens, 1852–1859).

+Slavic nomocanons

+The Slavic collections of nomocanons are also known as Kormchaia (Ко́рмчая).

+With the Christianization of Slavs, the first translations of Greek nomocanons into Old Slavic were made by Methodios in 865–885.
+The Nomocanon of Methodius was based on the nomocanon of John Scholasticus, and the compilation also included a secular part, Zakon Sudnyi Liudem ("Court Law for the People"), which was based on the 8th-century Ekloge ton nomon.
+This first Slavic nomocanon was used in Bulgaria, which became increasingly politically strong in the late 9th and 10th centuries.
+After the Byzantine reconquest of the Balkans, the Slavic nomocanon was suppressed.
+In the Kievan Rus, however, manuscripts of this Slavic nomocanon survived, most importantly in the Efremovskaia Kormchaia from the 12th (or late 11th) century.
+The early Slavic nomocanons had the intention to regulate religious life of the baptized Slavs and also subject them to secular Byzantine law.
+At this time, the Balkan Slavs worked on establishing their own autonomous churches with Slavic liturgy.

+The Nomocanon of St. Sava shaped legislation among the medieval Slavic peoples, and has been dubbed the ultimate civil and canon law source for Slavs in the Middle Ages and following centuries.